w3c/vc-data-model-2.0-test-suite/README.md

 npm test
 ```

 ## Implementation

 ### VC-API
 To add your implementation to this test suite You will need to add 3 endpoints to your implementation manifest.
-- A credentials issuer endpoint (/credentials/issue) in the `issuers` property.
+- A credentials issuer endpoint (`/credentials/issue`) in the `issuers` property.
-- A credentials verifier endpoint (/credentials/verify) in the `verifiers` property.
+- A credentials verifier endpoint (`/credentials/verify`) in the `verifiers` property.
-- A presentations verifier (presentations/verify) in the `vpVerifiers` property.
+- A presentations verifier endpoint (`presentations/verify`) in the `vpVerifiers` property.

-All endpoints will need the tag `vc.2.0`.
+All endpoints will need the tag `vc2.0`.
+A simplified manifest will roughly
-A simplified manifest would look like this:
+look like the following:

 ```js
 {